aces/Loris-MRI/INSTALL.Mac.md

 This is a guide on how to install the imaging pipeline on your Mac computer.
 It has been tested for Mac OS X 10.9.

+## 1. Grep the code from Github

-## 1. Request Loris-MRI Github repository permission, fork it to your Git-user, then clone the fork to your server
+Request Loris-MRI Github repository permission.
+Fork the repository to your Git-user and clone the fork to your server.

 ```
 sudo mkdir -p /data/$PROJ/bin